The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres: Data reduction and analysis

 \subsubsection{Spectral analysis}

-The spectral files were produced for each observation separately using the \texttt{specextract} script in the $0.5 - 7.0\;$keV energy band\footnote{For low-energy limit of 0.6 keV, consistent results were obtained.}.
-The spectra were extracted from concentric annuli with increasing radii centred at the estimated SMBH position stated in Table~\ref{tab:basic}.
-The radii of individual annuli were chosen to maximize the spatial resolution while still obtaining a reasonable number of counts.
+Spectral files were produced for each observation separately using the \texttt{specextract} script in the $0.5 - 7.0\;$keV energy band\footnote{For low-energy limit of 0.6 keV, consistent results were obtained.}.
+The spectra were extracted from concentric annuli with increasing radii centred at the SMBH positions stated in Table~\ref{tab:basic}.
+The radii of individual annuli were chosen to maximize the central spatial resolution while still obtaining a reasonable number of counts required to constrain the electron density with a relative uncertainty smaller than 25 per cent.

 In the case of the galaxy NGC$\,$4486 (M87), the bright central AGN and jet emission leads to very strong pile-up effects within the central few arcsec of \textit{Chandra} ACIS-S observations obtained in the classical full-array 3.2$\:$s exptime mode.
 Following the analysis of \cite{Wilson2002}, \cite{dimatteo2003} and \cite{Russell2015}, we also utilized archival observations in the 1/8th subarray 0.4~s exptime mode.
-The spectral files for the short frame-time observations were extracted from circular annuli up to 30 arcsec from the centre, whereas for observations in the full-frame 3.2 s exptime mode the spectra were extracted in the $15-230$ arcsec range.
+Spectral files for the short frame-time observations were extracted from circular annuli starting at 2 arcsec and up to 30 arcsec from the centre, whereas for observations in the full-frame 3.2 s exptime mode the spectra were extracted in the $15-230$ arcsec range.

 For each galaxy, spectra for all annuli and OBSIDs were fitted simultaneously using PyXspec v2.0.5 \citep[\textsc{Xspec} v12.12.0;][]{Arnaud1996} and \textsc{Atomdb} v3.0.9 \citep{Foster2012}.
 The deprojection was performed within PyXspec using the \textit{projct} model, which was applied only to the thermal component (\textit{apec}) that describes the extended emission of the galactic atmosphere.
 For the deprojection, spherical symmetry and constant temperatures and electron number densities within individual annuli are assumed.